Pandora (sculpture)

 Pandora is an 1819 neoclassical marble sculpture by Jean-Pierre Cortot, produced during his stay in Villa Medici in 1819.
 It shows the moment when Pandora received her box from Jupiter.
-It was exhibited at the 1819 Paris Salon.
+It was exhibited in Paris at the Salon of 1819.
 It measures 159 × 48 × 35 cm.

 François-Louis Dejuinne was inspired to make a drawing of it.
 This is in the collection of the Musée des Beaux-Arts d'Angers.

 The work was purchased by the French Minister of the Interior, for the collection of the Musée des Beaux-Arts de Lyon, where it has been since 1820.